-Why It Works
+Why This Recipe Works

-- Egg whites are a common leftover from ice cream making, and help keep the waffles crisp and light.
+- Egg whites are a common leftover from ice cream making and help keep the waffles crisp and light.

 - A blend of three different sugars (brown, white, and honey) keeps the waffles pliable while warm, but wonderfully crisp once cool, with a nuanced flavor.

-- Bread flour encourages gluten development, for strong and sturdy ice cream cones.
+- Bread flour encourages gluten development for strong and sturdy ice cream cones.

 - A brief rest after mixing helps the batter thicken.